Sina247/Timcheh/README.md

 # 🛒 Timcheh

 An innovative project designed to enhance the user experience in online marketplaces.
-Timcheh offers powerful features like product catalog management, user reviews, secure payment integration and tailored for modern ecommerce platforms.
+Timcheh offers powerful features like product catalog management, user reviews and tailored for modern ecommerce platforms.

 ---